I recenlty wnet on a 1-day mindfulnes retreat. Since completing my MBSR course I can go several times a year now if I feel drawn to.

 Some amazing things captured my imagination…

 The grounds were just as calming and tranquil as I remembered them.
-I especially love the vegetable, herb and flower beds and that the flowers were chosen to attract bees.
+I especially loved the vegetable, herb and flower beds and the bee-friendly flowers.

 The biggest message for me came through the introduction made by one of the leaders, to allow ourselves to arrive at the venue and the day, to notice things around us, and then let them go so we can fully embrace the silence and the day.

-For me it has been a message I’ve taken with me, and find myself saying when settling into a mediation, and also if I get distracted by a noise or thought in a meditation – Arrive – Notice – Let Go.
+It is a message I’ve taken with me.
+I use it when settling into a mediation, and also if I get distracted by a noise or thought in a meditation – Arrive – Notice – Let Go.